asainnp/revtunnel/README.md

   leaving user in helpless and hard to debug situations.
 Also, someties there was server-side part alive, and client-side killed, which disables future forwarding attemps.
 Tcp connection is in that situation in TIME_WAIT state, and idealy, there should be some part of client that connects to server and kill's all before next attempts.
-* so, for 98% situations, simple `ssh -R -o ExitOnForwardFailure remoteip:tunnelport:localip:localport user@remoteipserver` inside some endless loop, works well.
+* so, for 98% situations, simple `ssh -R -o ExitOnForwardFailure=yes remoteip:tunnelport:localip:localport user@remoteipserver` inside some endless loop, works well.
 * for 99% situations there is autossh and keep-alive system (still one or few lines of code)
 * `revloop` is trying to solve that last 1% situations, by maybe too big effort (~100 lines code).
 By doing loop, manually checking if it is ok all way to the end, and killing both sides when needed.